What Is the Powder Coating Process? How Does It Work?

 To realize optimal benefits of powder coating, surface preparation is crucial for achieving a high-quality, long-lasting finish.
 Metals are the primary materials that can be powder coated, though other materials can also be used.
 Poorly prepared metal surfaces often lead to powder coating defects like peeling, uneven coverage and weak adhesion.

-For added durability, pre-treatment is beneficial:
+For added durability, the following pre-treatment surface prep steps are beneficial:

-- Mechanical Cleaning.
-Sandblasting or shot blasting to create a textured surface for better adhesion.
+- Mechanical Cleaning: Sandblasting or shot blasting to create a textured surface for better adhesion.

-- Pre-treatment.
-Phosphating, whether iron or zinc-based, enhances corrosion resistance, especially for steel parts.
+- Pre-treatment: Phosphating, whether iron or zinc-based, enhances corrosion resistance, especially for steel parts.
 Chromate conversion is commonly used for aluminum, while chrome-free alternatives offer eco-friendly solutions for specific industrial powder coating applications.

-- Masking.
-Certain areas may need to remain uncoated, and masking ensures precise coverage during the powder coating work.
+- Masking: Certain areas may need to remain uncoated, and masking ensures precise coverage during the powder coating work.

 Step 2: Powder Application – Electrostatic Coating Methods